YourWaifuIsShip/Azur-Lane-Guides/AL Tier Guide.md

 * Skill:
   * 60% chance every 20s, inflict a -40% damage resistance debuff on all enemies currently on the screen.
 If mounting a SG Radar, gain +10% Evasion and the first proc attempt occurs at 16s instead of 20s.
   * Take -15% Torpedo damage.
-Upon battle start, if there are three units in the vanguard and the last unit in it is USS, grant it +12% Evasion.
+Upon battle start, if there are three units in the vanguard and the last unit in it is USS (and isn't her), grant it +12% Evasion.

 * Recommended Loadouts:
   * [General Purpose] Seattle Gun; 138.6mm; 40mm Quad Bofors; Toolbox; PR Hydraulic Gear